Altinn/altinn-platform/rfcs/0000-pull-based-cd.md

 The main motivation for this change is to reduce complexity regarding CD purposes.
 - The way it works currently adds extra time since the pipelines and processes have to be manually triggered and followed through.
 - Whenever a pipeline fails, for any reason, this has to be re-run manually.
--
 The second biggest motivation is leaning towards the concept of self-reconciliation and aiming for fast recovery
 - Since there is a SSOT the cluster itself will trigger the reconciliation, hence removing the need for a person taking care of a pipeline running.
 - In the case of re-creating the cluster, the desired state is pulled and reconciliated, eliminating the whole complexity of checking and triggering manually a pipeline per service.
-- There is a clear an plain desired state which can be always compared to the actual state running in the cluster/platform.
+- There is a clear and plain desired state which can be always compared to the actual state running in the cluster/platform.

 This supports several uses cases such as:
 - A clear CD of a service among different environments